What is Reliability?

 - A nuclear power plant that operates safely.

 Reliability can be improved by designing products and systems to reduce the likelihood of failure, using high-quality materials, and conducting thorough testing and maintenance.
-Reliability engineering is a field dedicated to improving the reliability of products and systems through the use of statistical analysis, root cause analysis, and other techniques.
+Achieving high reliability requires a multi-faceted approach, including:

 Conclusion